slerman12/Builder/UnifiedML/src/ML/README.md

 There are many [built-in](#built-ins) datasets, architectures, and so on, such as CIFAR10.

-show side by plot results plots
+show side by side results plots

 ## Paths